szabgab/slides/python/pandas.md

 {id: exercise-pandas}

 * Take the Stack Overflow survey and the report created by SO.
+* Distribution of responses among countries.
+* Relation of Open Source contribution to experience.
+* Open Source contribution by country.
-* Repeate some of the calculations, but using only the data from a specific country
+* Look at the pdf file and create similar reports for a specific country

 * Pick a dataset from [Kaggle](https://www.kaggle.com/datasets) and try to analyze that.